HarshCasper/MiscProgramsInC/README.md

 This is the solution to a problem given [here](https://github.com/jorgegonzalez/beginner-projects#menu-calculator) the user enters a numeric code based upon the things he is buying and the bill is returned to him.
 Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/Menu.c).

+- RockPapersScissors :

+This is the implementation of the ridiculously popular Rock, Papers and Scissors Game in C Programming Language where the player plays against a computer.
+Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/RockPaperScissors.c).